bigbiolab/onboarding/lab-guidelines/README.md

 We release as many research outputs as possible under **permissive open licenses** to maximize reproducibility and accessibility.
 The **BSD-2-Clause Plus Patent License** is the default license for software developed in the lab, as it is **OSI-approved**, simple, and highly compatible.
 However, certain funding agencies may require different licenses.
 If there are concerns about licensing, lab members should raise them in Slack.

 ## Version Control and GitHub Usage
-Our primary version control service is **GitHub**, and lab members should maintain their code in repositories under the **CHIRAL Bangladesh GitHub organization**.
+Our primary version control service is **GitHub**, and lab members should maintain their code in repositories under the **BigBio Lab Bangladesh GitHub organization**.
 To facilitate code review and ensure best practices, the following workflow must be followed:

-### Creating a CHIRAL Repository
+### Creating a BigBio Lab Repository
-1. Create a repository under the CHIRAL Bangladesh organization.
+1. Create a repository under the BigBio Lab Bangladesh organization.
 2. Immediately fork this repository into your user account.
 3. Make commits to your personal repository first.
-4. Follow the code review process before merging changes into the CHIRAL repository.
+4. Follow the code review process before merging changes into the BigBio Lab repository.

 ### Code Review Process
-Code moves from personal repositories to CHIRAL repositories via **pull requests**.
+Code moves from personal repositories to BigBio Lab repositories via **pull requests**.
 All changes must go through this review process:

 1. Make changes and commit them to your **personal repository**.
-2. Create a **pull request (PR)** into the corresponding CHIRAL repository.
+2. Create a **pull request (PR)** into the corresponding BigBio Lab repository.
 3. Assign reviewers to the PR.
 4. At least one lab member must approve the PR before merging.
 5. PRs should focus on a **single functional area** to facilitate easier reviews.